awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-saml-idp-authentication.md

    Alternatively, if your app gathered information before directing the user to your user pool, it can provide that information to Amazon Cognito through a query parameter\.

-1. Your user is redirected to the IdP\.
+1. Your user is redirected to the IdP with a SAML request\.

 1. The IdP authenticates the user if necessary\.
 If the IdP recognizes that the user has an active session, the IdP skips the authentication to provide a single sign\-in \(SSO\) experience\.